Go to top button

 All national territory is covered (mainland, Região Autónoma dos Açores and Região Autónoma da Madeira); no parts excluded.

 For most questions the reference period is the last three months before the interview.
-Questions in the modules on e-government refer to the 'last year' before the interview.
+Questions in the modules on e-government and eID refer to the 'last year' prior to the interview.

-In general, the reference period for the ICT variables correspond to the 3 months prior to the date of the interview (it covers a period that depends on the data collection period, that started on 16 May and ended 25 August 2024); there are however specific variables where “previous twelve months” are specified in accordance to the EU model questionnaire.
+Deviation from this statement: In general, the reference period for the ICT variables correspond to the 3 months prior to the date of the interview (it covers a period that depends on the data collection period, that started on 15 May and ended 11 August 2025); there are however specific variables where “previous twelve months” are specified in accordance to the EU model questionnaire.

 The reference period for the socio-demographic background variables is the date of the interview.